cedardb/docs/content/references/datatypes/text.md

 Thus, we generally recommend against length-constraining string columns.

 One exception is `char(1)`, which is often used as an enum value.
-Therefore, we store it as a four-byte integer, i.e., one full Unicode code point.
+Therefore, CedarDB stores it as a four-byte integer, i.e., one full Unicode code point.

 Independent of length-constraints, CedarDB stores short strings of up to 12&nbsp;Bytes inline, whereas larger strings need an indirection.